seanthegeek/wp2jekyll/README.md

 # wp2jekyll

-A Python script that makes migrating from WordPress to Flask as painless as possible.
+A Python script that makes migrating from WordPress to Jekyll[0] as painless as possible.

 I wrote this script after going through the [painful process][1] of manually